- See Key Performance Indicators »

 Target #1: By 2025, 50 percent of electricity generation is from renewable sources.

-Increasing the percentage of electricity generated from renewable sources is achieved by the following action items under way: 1) The statewide energy plan and regional energy planning efforts focus on locally available resources; 2) Renewable Energy Fund projects; 3) Planning and development for the Susitna-Watana Hydroelectric Project; 4) Additional state appropriations for renewable energy projects; 5) Power Project Loan Fund support of renewable energy projects; 6) Private capital in conjunction with Renewable Energy Fund grant money 7) Federal funding of renewable energy projects, including Denali Commission, Department of Energy and and USDA; 8) Energy efficiency and conservation programs such as AEA’s Village Energy Efficiency Program (VEEP), Alaska Commercial Energy Audit Program, and public education and outreach activities that lower overall energy consumption, thereby increasing the percentage of power that is generated by renewables.
+Increasing the percentage of electricity generated from renewable sources is achieved by the following action items under way: 1) The statewide energy plan and regional energy planning efforts focus on locally available resources; 2) Renewable Energy Fund projects; 3) Planning and development for the Susitna-Watana Hydroelectric Project; 4) Additional state appropriations for renewable energy projects; 5) Power Project Loan Fund support of renewable energy projects; 6) Private capital in conjunction with Renewable Energy Fund grant money 7) Federal funding of renewable energy projects, including Denali Commission, Department of Energy and USDA; 8) Energy efficiency and conservation programs such as AEA’s Village Energy Efficiency Program (VEEP), Alaska Commercial Building Energy Audit Program, and public education and outreach activities that lower overall energy consumption, thereby increasing the percentage of power that is generated by renewables.

 |A3: Core Service - Strong Communities|

 Target #1: Reduce the number of communities (public entities) that are noncompliant with management sustainability indicators by five percent each year.

 Analysis of results and challenges: Public services are critical to the health and long-term viability of the community.
 A local government’s ability to provide adequate and sustainable public services can be accurately predicted by examining essential management indicators.
 DCRA gathers public entity data used by staff to conduct service assessments necessary to understand the existing level of governance and to provide any assistance necessary to them.
 In FY2009, the division began measuring compliance of a set number of entities using a standardized set of indicators.
 These indicators and compliance standards are: